-Messer Construction Co., Rental Division Business Manager.
-Matt and his family moved to Cincinnati in 2017 and immediately fell in love with Cincinnati Parks.
-The variety of events put on in our parks allowed them the opportunity to engage in this community and meet some truly wonderful people.
-One of Matt’s favorite things to do is to walk in Smale Riverfront Park and run with his son and daughter through the water play area.
+Matt McGaha, Rental Division Executive, Messer Construction Co.
+Matt and his family moved to Cincinnati in 2017 and immediately fell in love with the Cincinnati Parks system.
+The variety of events put on in our parks allowed his family the opportunity to engage in this community and meet some truly wonderful people.
+One of his favorite things to do is taking his children to play in the water play area in Smale Riverfront Park.
+He and his family live in Loveland.

-Transaction Manager, Cushman & Wakefield.
+Megan Ossenbeck, Transaction Manager, Cushman & Wakefield.
 Megan’s favorite thing about the Cincinnati Parks is the variety of nature centers, gardens, and hiking/biking trails.
-Alms Park is her favorite Cincinnati Park as it has beautiful scenic overlooks.
+Alms Park is her favorite Cincinnati Park, as it has beautiful scenic overlooks.
+Megan lives in Madisonville.

 CEO, Adams, Clermont, & Scioto County Cancer Center.
 Payal loves how peaceful, serene, and comforting the parks are for any individual.

 Healthcare Account Executive, LOTH.
 Andy’s favorite thing about Cincinnati Parks is the wide variety of park offerings in a relatively small area, and a great place to take his family.